kristijanhusak/laravel-form-builder/_posts/2015-08-06-validation.md

 **NOTE: Form class will automatically use labels as attributes in error messages: For example when required validation fails:**

 ```
-* The Post title is required.
+* The title field is mandatory.
 * The Post body is required.
 ```

+First error message is from `error_messages` property, and 2nd is automatically generated.

 ### Overriding rules